yiruzzz/vehicle-detection/readme.md

 #### 2. Dataset Pre-processing
 Because of the resolution of ITCVD dataset is higher than the test images we bought, the first step should be downsample the dataset according to the following steps:

 - Images Downsample: Down sample an image twice and then up sample to get an image with half the original resolution.
-Code in /pre_process/downsample.py
+Code in /pre_process/downsample.py Reference link: https://github.com/caihuaye/Python-OpenCV3/blob/main/HelloOpenCV.ipynb

 - Images Clip: Cut the image with the resolution of 1/2 obtained in the previous step into 4 sub images, and the naming example is as follows: